 There’s a great book called ‘How to get from Where You Are to Where You Want to Be‘ by Jack Canfield (I read this then set up my business within a week) where he likens starting projects to firing an arrow.

 Everyone spends so long agonising over the ‘Ready, Aim’ bit that they never get around to Firing!
 He says to just shoot at the target then re-adjust if you’re slightly off the mark – and I completely agree with him.

-If you wait until everything’s perfect then you’ll never set your business up.
+If you wait until everything’s perfect then you’ll never set up your business.

 Revise and refine

 The problem was that I didn’t particularly enjoy doing it.

 As mentioned, over time I’d discovered that I prefer projects rather than ongoing tasks and I also liked to work remotely – so this task wasn’t floating my boat AT ALL.
 So I stopped offering it as a service, removed it from my LinkedIn skills and removed the testimonials from my website.

 Even though I might have lost out on some work, I didn’t like doing the task and money isn’t a big enough motivator for me when I can get paid to do things that I do enjoy.

 Try new things